Hervar77/infinity-doc/mkdocs/api/infinity.smtp.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file.
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file.
 The file needs to contain an email in RFC822 format.
 You can use [`infinity.mail`](infinity.mail.md) to create an RFC822 string.

 Example: